18F/joining-18f/_positions/front-end-web-developer.md

 ---
-title: Frontend Web Developer
+title: Front End Web Developer
 layout: default
 permalink: who-we-are-hiring/positions/frontend-web-developer/
+team: engineering
 ---

-Experience using modern, frontend web development tools, techniques, and methods for the creation and deployment of user-facing interfaces.
+Experience using modern, front end web development tools, techniques, and methods for the creation and deployment of user-facing interfaces.
 Is comfortable working in an agile and lean environment to routinely deploy changes.